serge-web/serge/development-standards.md

 Items marked with * can be deleted if you are not working from an issue.

-You should also assign reviewers to your pr and assign yourself.
-Merges to `develop` should have at least 2 reviewers.
-One of those reviewers must be [Alex Foxleigh](https://github.com/foxleigh81).
+You should also assign reviewers to your PR and assign yourself.
+Merges to `develop` should have at least 1 reviewer but the more people who review a PR the better.
+One of those reviewers must be [Alex Foxleigh](https://github.com/foxleigh81) or [Ian Mayo](https://github.com/IanMayo).

 A label should also be applied indicating what was done.
 These things are easy to overlook but a PR should not be approved without them.
 To help developers remember to do this, a checklist is included in a PR which must be completed truthfully.
 PR's which do not conform to this will be rejected.